Get Perfect Posture with Clinical Somatics

 In order to stand up straight easily and without effort, you need to train your nervous system to release your chronically tight muscles.

-Clinical Somatic Education is gentle, therapeutic, and suitable for all ages and physical abilities.
+Clinical Somatics posture exercises are gentle, therapeutic, and suitable for all ages and physical abilities.

 Lie down on a carpet or exercise mat and enjoy a relaxing 60-minute movement class.
-The class is broken up into individual MP3 audio tracks so that you can choose which exercises you want to do each day.
 At the end of class, you’ll feel a wonderful sense of release in your chest and abdominal muscles, allowing you to sit and stand up straight easily and without effort.

 *Please note that all the exercises in this class are also included in Full Body Pain Relief & Relaxation.